When to Replace Your Watch Battery: The Complete Guide

 Watch Has Stopped Completely

 Before assuming the battery is dead, check a few things.
-First, ensure the crown is pushed fully in - a crown left in the time-setting position will stop most quartz movements.
-Second, check whether the watch has been exposed to a strong magnetic field - magnets can disrupt quartz movements even with a good battery.
+First, ensure the crown is pushed fully in a crown left in the time-setting position will stop most quartz movements.
+Second, check whether the watch has been exposed to a strong magnetic field magnets can disrupt quartz movements even with a good battery.
 Third, try pressing gently on the caseback to ensure the battery is seated correctly against its contacts.
+If none of these resolve it, a battery replacement is the correct first step.
+Only if the watch still does not function after a fresh battery should servicing be considered.

 Watch Losing Time

 A quartz watch losing more than a minute per day with a relatively fresh battery is experiencing movement issues rather than battery issues.
-This requires professional diagnosis.
-Attempting to regulate a quartz movement without specialist equipment is not advisable - the adjustment is done electronically and requires a timegrapher and appropriate tools.
+This requires professional diagnosis adjustment is done electronically and requires a timegrapher and appropriate tools.
+A mechanical watch losing time is a different matter, typically regulated by adjusting the effective length of the hairspring, a job for a qualified watchmaker.

 Water Damage

 If moisture has entered the case, act quickly.
-Remove the battery as soon as possible - water across the battery terminals causes corrosion that can spread rapidly to the movement.
+Remove the battery as soon as possible water across the battery terminals causes corrosion that can spread rapidly to the movement.
 Dry the case components with a clean cloth and allow everything to air dry in a warm but not hot environment.
-Do not use a hair dryer or place the watch in direct sunlight - rapid temperature changes can cause further damage.
+Do not use a hairdryer or place the watch in direct sunlight.
+After drying, the watch needs professional inspection.
+Water damage is not always visible corrosion inside a movement can develop over weeks after the initial ingress.
+A watchmaker can clean the movement and assess whether the water resistance seals need replacing before resealing.
+For the full guide to water resistance ratings and what they mean in practice, see our water resistant watch guide.

 Jerky or Erratic Seconds Hand

 A seconds hand that stutters, skips, or moves erratically rather than ticking cleanly once per second typically indicates either a low battery or debris in the movement.
-Replace the battery first - this resolves the issue in the majority of cases.
-If the erratic movement persists with a fresh battery, the movement needs professional cleaning.
+Replace the battery first this resolves the issue in the majority of cases.
+If erratic movement persists with a fresh battery, the movement needs professional cleaning.

 Swollen Case

 A visibly swollen watch case is almost always caused by water ingress leading to internal corrosion.
 Remove the battery immediately, allow the case to dry naturally, and take it to a watchmaker.
-Do not attempt to force the case open if it has swollen significantly - incorrect opening tools can crack the case or crystal.
+Do not attempt to force the case open if it has swollen significantly incorrect opening tools can crack the case or crystal.

 DIY vs Professional Battery Replacement

-For everyday dress watches with snap-back cases and no water resistance requirement, competent DIY replacement is perfectly reasonable with the right tools.
-Use a proper case knife rather than a screwdriver, handle the movement as little as possible, and verify the battery type against the original before purchasing a replacement.
+Works well for experienced hands on snap-back cases with no water resistance requirement.
+Main risks: scratching the caseback during opening, damaging battery contacts, failing to reseat the gasket correctly, installing the wrong battery type.
+Use a proper case knife rather than a screwdriver, handle the movement as little as possible, and verify the battery type against the original before purchasing.

 Mechanical Watches: No Battery Required